tnnt-devteam/tnntbot/README.md

 # tnntbot

 ## dependencies
-pip install twisted pyopenssl service-identity twitter
+pip install twisted pyopenssl service-identity twitter toml more-itertools

 IRC/Twitter Announce Bot for TNNT hosted on hardfought.org, based on hardfought's main irc bot "Beholder", with some functions pulled from the "NotTheOracle" bot we used for the 2017 /dev/null/tribute tournament https://github.com/NHTangles/NotTheOracle.